turbot/pipes-sdk-go/docs/Org.md

 ### NewOrg

-`func NewOrg(createdAt string, createdById string, deletedById string, handle string, id string, updatedById string, versionId int32, ) *Org`
+`func NewOrg(createdAt string, createdById string, deletedById string, handle string, id string, tenantId string, updatedById string, versionId int32, ) *Org`

 NewOrg instantiates a new Org object
 This constructor will assign default values to properties that have it defined,